 Minnesota Indian Teacher Training Program Scholarship Application

 Eligibility: Identify as a member of the LGBTQ+ community and/or demonstrate leadership or service for LGBTQ+ community.
+Applicants sought from persons of diverse backgrounds, particularly those from traditionally underrepresented communities and demographic groups.
 One semester award.
 Must re-apply to be considered for future semesters.